 In the summer of 2019, a group from UUA staff and other UU organizations began meeting to address conflicts arising in Unitarian Universalist communities around the call to dismantle white supremacy in our faith movement.
 Meetings led to a framework and an invitation for Unitarian Universalist faith communities to engage in broad, shared discussion: How will we move our faith forward toward greater justice?

-A new Discussion Guide for Congregations introduces the Conversations for Liberation framework.
+A Discussion Guide for Congregations introduces the Conversations for Liberation framework.
 The guide is based on questions prepared for small groups at the 2019 General Assembly to discuss "The Power of We," the GA 2019 theme.
 The guide leads each local UU community to engage faithfully.
 After holding a discussion, congregations and UU groups are invited to share their discernment on the future of our faith with the wider Association by using this Feedback Form and this Interactive Map.
 The form and map require a UUA user log-in.

 Come to Conversations for Liberation holding these commitments, grounded in Unitarian Universalist values: